alirezanasseh/react-bootstrap-rtl-style/README.md

-# react-bootstrap-rtl-style
+# React Bootstrap RTL CSS
-Just a CSS file to make React Bootstrap right to left
+Include this css file in you React.js or Next.js project to make React Bootstrap RTL.